Carbon farming: Blue carbon

-By country
+By country or region

 Australia

 In 2011 Australia started a cap-and-trade program.
 Farmers who sequester carbon can sell carbon credits to companies in need of carbon offsets.
 The country's Direct Action Plan states "The single largest opportunity for CO_{2} emissions reduction in Australia is through bio-sequestration in general, and in particular, the replenishment of our soil carbons."
 In studies of test plots over 20 years showed increased microbial activity when farmers incorporated organic matter or reduced tillage.
 Soil carbon levels from 1990 to 2006 declined by 30% on average under continuous cropping.
 Incorporating organic matter alone was not enough to build soil carbon.
 Nitrogen, phosphorus and sulphur had to be added as well to do so.

+Canada

+By 2014 more than 75% of Canadian Prairies' cropland had adopted "conservation tillage" and more than 50% had adopted no-till.
+Twenty-five countries pledged to adopt the practice at the December 2015 Paris climate talks.
+The Canadian government has allocated CAD$885M to spend between 2021-31 on adopting climate solutions in agriculture as part of the CAD$2B Natural Climate Solutions Fund.

 France

-The largest international effort to promote carbon farming is “four per 1,000”, led by France.
+The largest international effort to promote carbon farming is "four per 1,000", led by France.
 Its goal is to increase soil carbon by 0.4% per year through agricultural and forestry changes.
+In 2016, France implemented a cap on the amount of energy crops that could be used to produce biofuels to limit competition with food crop production.
+Cover crops are exempted from this cap in order to create a financial incentive to adopt cover cropping.

+Switzerland

+A public-private partnership project, Agroimpact, has been launched in French-speaking part of Switzerland.
+It advises farmers on how to sequester carbon and compensates them based on the CO2 emissions avoided as a result.

+Funding is provided by stakeholders in the agri-food sector who pay a premium to farmers, enabling them to improve their own carbon footprint.
+Each premium corresponds to a specific quantity of low-carbon products, which the farmers must commit to purchasing from the same supplier (for example, the same mill in the case of premiums paid to a producer of bread wheat).

-North America
+United States of America

-By 2014 more than 75% of Canadian Prairies' cropland had adopted "conservation tillage" and more than 50% had adopted no-till.
-Twenty-five countries pledged to adopt the practice at the December 2015 Paris climate talks.
 In California multiple Resource Conservation Districts (RCDs) support local partnerships to develop and implement carbon farming, In 2015 the agency that administers California's carbon-credit exchange began granting credits to farmers who compost grazing lands.
 In 2016 Chevrolet partnered with the US Department of Agriculture (USDA) to purchase 40,000 carbon credits from ranchers on 11,000 no-till acres.
 The transaction equates to removing 5,000 cars from the road and was the largest to date in the US.
 In 2017 multiple US states passed legislation in support of carbon farming and soil health.